Is there an application deadline?

 What are some campus organizations that emphasize religious activities?

-Baptist Collegiate Ministries (BCM), Fellowship of Christian Athletes (FCA), Reformed University Fellowship (RUF), Campus Crusade for Christ, Small Group Bible studies, and more.
+Baptist Collegiate Ministries (BCM), Fellowship of Christian Athletes (FCA), Reformed University Fellowship (RUF), Campus Crusade for Christ (CRU), Women’s Ministry, small group Bible studies, and more.
+Learn about Christian Life at Anderson University here.

 Is there an infirmary or health facility on campus?

-Yes, the Health Services Office is located on the basement floor of the Village where a full-time nurse is available during normal business hours, and on call 24/7.
+Yes, the Thrive Wellness Center is located on the basement floor of the Village where a full-time nurse is available during normal business hours and on call 24/7.

 Is there a job placement or career day?

-The Career Planning and Professional Development Office is available to help in internships, preparation for career fairs and on-campus recruiting.
-They have job listings available for full time students and those preparing to graduate.
+The Center for Career Development is available to help in internships, preparation for career fairs, and on-campus recruiting.
+They have job listings available for full-time students and those preparing to graduate.
+Learn morehere.

 In what athletic associations, divisions, and conference does Anderson participate?